Available languages for this post

 As a final step, create a new Stamp with the shortcut Shift+Ctrl+Alt+E but first make sure you select the top most layer on the palette.
 Then go to Filter>Render>Lighting Effects.
 Use the following settings: Intensity 16, Color #f6f2dd, Narrow 53, Material 78, Ambience 10.

 10 – Conclusion

-As you can see, the most important part part of this tutorial are the light effects and shadows.
-You should always work with adjustment layers because when you finish, you can make all the fine tunings you want without affecting the original image.
+As you can see, the most important part of this tutorial are the light effects and shadows.
+You should always work with adjustment layers because when you finish, you can make all the fine-tuning you want without affecting the original image.